Baptiste Valette

-Baptiste Valette (born 1 September 1992) is a French professional footballer who plays as a goalkeeper for RC Grasse.
+Baptiste Valette (born 1 September 1992) is a French professional footballer who plays as a goalkeeper for Championnat National 1 club RC Grasse.

 Club career

 Valette signed with Nîmes Olympique after spells in the reserve sides of Montpellier HSC and Saint-Étienne, as well as R.E.
 Virton in the Belgian second division.
 Valette made his professional debut for Nîmes at the age of 25 in a 2–1 loss to Paris FC on 29 September 2017.

 On 4 August 2022, Valette signed a one-year contract with Cholet in Championnat National.

 International career

 Valette represented the France national beach soccer team at the 2013 Euro Beach Soccer League.
 He made his first appearance in a match against the Switzerland national beach soccer team.